 Make it personal!

-It’s best to give a personalized gift, especially one that they can use in relation to their role.
-For example, someone in marketing might really love a sketchbook or journal for their ideas whereas your new HR assistant would genuinely appreciate a cute organizer.
+It’s best to give a personalized gift, especially one they can use about their role.
+For example, someone in marketing might love a sketchbook or journal for their ideas, whereas your new HR assistant would genuinely appreciate a cute organizer.

 Eco-friendly is the way forward.